 12. Chiang Rai, Thailand

-The journey ahead to was to travel to Laos, a country we’d never been to before, and to get there we travelled by bus via Chiang Rai in Thailand to visit the insta-famous White Temple.
+The journey ahead was to travel to Laos, a country we’d never been to before, and to get there we travelled by bus via Chiang Rai in Thailand to visit the insta-famous White Temple.
 After a couple of nights in Chiang Rai we took a local bus to a town called Chiang Khong on the border of Thailand and Laos to get the connecting bus over the border.
 The plan was to spend a night in the Laos border town of Huay Xai, but at the time we were very exhausted from an uncomfortable journey and too tired to go through immigration paperwork, so we booked a nice hotel in Chiang Khong to relax for the evening instead.
 For all the details on travelling through Northern Thailand read our full Northern Thailand Route, check out our 30 Day Thailand Travel Budget Guide for Couples, or watch our full Northern Thailand travel video.

 13. Gibbon Experience, Laos